syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Text.md

 The following code sample shows how to add a text encoding using the standard PDF fonts by initializing [PdfFont](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Graphics.PdfFont.html) class as [PdfStandardFont](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Graphics.PdfStandardFont.html) class.

-N>To achieve this requirement, please add the encoding registration at the beginning of your sample as shown below.
+N>To enable this functionality in .NET Core, ensure that the following encoding registration is added at the beginning of your code.
-Encoding.RegisterProvider(CodePagesEncodingProvider.Instance);
+System.Text.Encoding.RegisterProvider(CodePagesEncodingProvider.Instance);

 {% tabs %}